 Morgan Stanley (MS) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the investment bank had gained 0.47% over the past month, lagging the Finance sector's gain of 2.69% and the S&P 500's gain of 4.3% in that time.
+Prior to today's trading, shares of the investment bank had gained 2.21% over the past month.
+This has lagged the Finance sector's gain of 3.77% and the S&P 500's gain of 8.34% in that time.

 MS will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $1.10, down 9.09% from the prior-year quarter.
+In that report, analysts expect MS to post earnings of $1.10 per share.
+This would mark a year-over-year decline of 9.09%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $9.74 billion, down 2.87% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.05 per share and revenue of $42.38 billion.
 These totals would mark changes of +1.41% and +2.31%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for MS. These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for MS. Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+Within the past 30 days, our consensus EPS projection remained stagnant.
 MS is holding a Zacks Rank of #3 (Hold) right now.

-Valuation is also important, so investors should note that MS has a Forward P/E ratio of 10.06 right now.
-For comparison, its industry has an average Forward P/E of 13.39, which means MS is trading at a discount to the group.
+In terms of valuation, MS is currently trading at a Forward P/E ratio of 10.24.
+This valuation marks a discount compared to its industry's average Forward P/E of 14.58.

-We can also see that MS currently has a PEG ratio of 1.05.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Financial - Investment Bank was holding an average PEG ratio of 1.08 at yesterday's closing price.
+We can also see that MS currently has a PEG ratio of 1.07.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Financial - Investment Bank industry currently had an average PEG ratio of 1.09 as of yesterday's close.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.